-Title I Resource Staff and schools provide training throughout the year to parents regarding their important role as their child's first and most important teacher, their partnership with the school, SAC membership and responsibilities, the school plans and understanding the use of data in plan development.
+regarding their important role as their child's first and most important teacher, their partnership with the school, SAC membership and responsibilities, the school plans and understanding the use of data in plan development.

 The LEA set-aside funds for parental involvement are used to support the district's initiative of locating a Family Center in each Title I school.
 These funds provide full time staff, including staff with translation skills.
 A Title I Para III Achievement and Family Associate (AFA) from each Title I school participates in a monthly training and PLC.
-The focus for this year's PLC is working with families with struggling students by providing differentiated instruction in the intermediate grades training for the Title I AFA's - a year long training.
+The first focus for this year's PLC is technology training and using technology to reach parents.
+A second focus will be helping meet the needs of families with struggling students by connecting them with community resources.
+The third focus will be providing differentiated instructional activities for the Title I AFA's providing remediation for students.
 Funding is also utilized to purchase a variety of resources, including materials for literacy, math, and parent training, and supplies for parent communication.
 Funds also provide for a parent involvement supervisor to coordinate family engagement training and activities.
-Funds are used to provide registration and transportation for Title I AFA's, parents, and school staff to the "Hooked on Family Engagement to Increase Student Achievement" Conference in St. Petersburg, FL on November 14, 2014.
+Funds are used to provide registration and transportation for Title I AFA's, parents, and school staff to the "Hooked on Family Engagement to Increase Student Achievement" Conference in St. Petersburg, FL on November 6, 2015.
 Funds may be used for translators, child care, and transportation on an as needed basis.